- Vaccine Service – Privacy Notice

 The Public Health Agency (PHA), along with support from HSC Trusts, General Medical Services including Community Pharmacies are responsible for the implementation of the NI COVID-19 Vaccination and Seasonal Flu Programmes.

-The PHA and DoH are joint data controllers for the Vaccination Management System (VMS), under the Data Protection Legislation, which includes UK General Data Protection Regulation (GDPR) and UK Data Protection Act 2018.
+The PHA is the data controller for the Vaccination Management System (VMS), under the Data Protection Legislation, which includes UK General Data Protection Regulation (GDPR) and UK Data Protection Act 2018.

-This privacy notice describes the type of personal data collected and held for both the COVID-19 Vaccination and Flu vaccine Programmes on the Vaccine Management System (VMS) for Northern Ireland, the way that your data is used and your rights in respect of this.
+This privacy notice describes the type of personal data collected and held for these named vaccine products on the Vaccine Management System (VMS) for Northern Ireland, the way that your data is used and your rights in respect of this.

 2. COVID-19 Vaccination Programme